About us Mō mātou

 Reviewing the operation of the Act

-• how the Act supports the administration of assisted dying
+• support effective administration of assisted dying

-This part of the review focuses on how well the Act is working currently, rather than changes to the intent of the Act.
-For this reason, it will be informed by targeted engagement with relevant stakeholders.
+This part of the review focused on how well the Act is working currently, rather than changes to the intent of the Act.
+For this reason, it was informed by targeted engagement with relevant stakeholders, including groups or individuals who:

 • have a role under the Act